Last updated July 2015

 When appropriate, the applicant should provide assurances that safety measures will be taken for potentially hazardous projects.
 When necessary, the applicant and his or her supervisor should discuss the field training that will be provided and the provisions for experienced supervision.
 Funding is contingent on successful applicants demonstrating that required permits and permissions have been secured.

-Application: February 1, with notification in May, for work in June and beyond.
+- February 1 with notification in May, for work in June and beyond

 It is the applicant’s responsibility to verify that all materials, including the required two letters of support, have reached the Society on time; contact Linda Musumeci, Director of Grants and Fellowships, at LMusumeci [at] amphilsoc [dot] org or 215-440-3429.

-Each Lewis and Clark Field Scholar will submit a brief report on his or her trip for archiving in the APS Library.
+Each Lewis and Clark Field Scholar will submit brief reports on his or her trip for archiving in the APS Library.
+The project and financial reports will be due one month after completion of the funded portion of the work, per the time frame indicated on the proposal.
 Instructions will be provided with notification of an award.